How to Cut Costs & Keep Your Business Running During a Crisis

-Pivoting is crucial but the focus must always remain on the customer; an understanding that they too are under financial distress and may not be able to pay for services right now.
-Matt suggests, if businesses can, they should defer payments because that will help build a stronger customer base.
+Pivoting is crucial, but the focus must always remain on the customer, an understanding that they too are under financial distress and may not be able to pay for services right now.
+Matt suggests, if businesses can, they should defer payments because that will help build a more substantial customer base.
 It’s part of how you pivot.
 It also means engaging with people and businesses that might benefit from your expertise.
-At the time of this interview, in his capacity at Eightx, Matt had spoken with over 200 businesses and spent almost 40 hours interacting with people giving them advice and direction for the future.
+At the time of this interview, in his capacity at Eightx, Matt had spoken with over 200 firms and spent almost 40 hours interacting with people giving them advice and direction for the future.

 Biting the bullet, cutting back your spending, & building a reserve

 So what’s been the biggest lesson for Matt during this crisis?
 There’s a few, he says.
 One of the biggest ones is reserves.
+Businesses may have kept it because they had specific plans for the future, but it’s coming to another use now.
 “As a CFO, you often don’t want to have cash sitting around idle, but when you have a crisis, that cash becomes a cushion.
 There are businesses out there that don’t have to lay anybody off.
 And they’re operating as normal because they have that cushion of cash.”
-Businesses may have kept it because they had certain plans for the future but it’s coming to another use now.

 The other thing is accounting.
 “A lot of small businesses that didn’t put enough attention into good accounting, bookkeeping, or record keeping are struggling to apply for financial subsidies from the government.”
-As an example, if you have a December 31 year-end, any bank will want to see that year-end and your March interim financial statements, but a lot of businesses don’t do that.
-“They’re shooting themselves in the foot because now they’re scrambling to compile their year-end, and scrambling to get their March 31 interim statements to access these programs but now the accountant bookkeepers are so busy.”
+For example, if you have a December 31 year-end, any bank will want to see that year-end and your March interim financial statements, but many businesses don’t do that.
+“They’re shooting themselves in the foot because now they’re scrambling to compile their year-end and scrambling to get their March 31 interim statements to access these programs, but now the accountant bookkeepers are so busy.”

-The higher the impact of a crisis on a city, the greater the demand for higher-order skills jobs, according to studies.
-Matt agrees that adopting new technologies will help companies prepare better for any future crisis.
-In a general sense, during a high unemployment rate, employers get choosy with the talent they hire.
+According to studies, the higher the impact of a crisis, the greater the demand for higher-order skills jobs.
+Matt agrees that adopting new technologies will help companies prepare better for any future situation.
+In a general sense, employers get picky with the talent they hire during a high unemployment rate.
 Businesses become more agile and flexible to adapt themselves to sudden changes.
-Matt says, automation drives data-driven results, and companies recognize that.
+Matt says automation drives data-driven results, and companies recognize that.